 Purpose

 The purpose of this article is to help young adults go from living at home for free to earning their own living as the Bible teaches.
-2 Thessalonians 3 and many other Bible passages show mature Christianity as those who are generous, providing for others and certainly providing for one's own living.
+There is one scripture passage in 2 Thessalonians 3 that is very clear, but there are many other Bible passages that show mature Christianity as those who are generous, providing for others and certainly providing for one's own living.
 We want to teach obedience to the Bible's instruction so that we are imiating Paul when he says, "And let our people learn to devote themselves to good works, so as to help cases of urgent need, and not be unfruitful."
 (Titus 3:14)

 Introduction